Understanding Radiofrequency Ablation (RFA) for Barrett Esophagus

-Barrett’s esophagus is a condition where cells in the esophagus lining change to a different type of cell.
+Barrett esophagus is when the damaged cells in the esophagus lining change to a different type of cell.
 These changed cells help protect the esophagus from stomach acid.
-But they're more likely than normal lining cells to become cancer.
+But, over time, they're more likely than normal lining cells to become cancer.
 The acid reflux used to stop heartburn do not help these cells heal or change back to normal tissue.

-RFA kills the changed cells in the esophagus.
-It's most often used for people who show precancerous changes in the lining.
-RFA destroys the abnormal cells in the lining so they can't grow into cancer.
+RFA is most often used for people who have precancer changes in the cells lining the esophagus.
+It destroys the changed or abnormal cells so they can't grow into cancer.
 Normal lining cells then grow back to replace the damaged lining of the esophagus.

 RFA is most often done as an outpatient.
 This means you go home the same day.
 During the procedure:

-You are given medicine (anesthesia) to keep you from feeling pain and make you sleep during the procedure.
+You are given medicine (anesthesia) to keep you pain-free and make you sleep during the treatment.

-The doctor puts a thin, lighted tube (called an endoscope) into your mouth.
+The healthcare provider puts a thin, lighted tube (called an endoscope) into your mouth.
 The tube is passed down your throat into your esophagus.
 A camera in the tube sends live video from inside your esophagus to a computer screen.

 A balloon that holds many tiny electrodes is put through the tube.
 It's moved down into the area of changed cells.
 It's inflated so that it touches the sides of the esophagus.
 Then electricity is sent into the electrodes.
 This heats up the esophagus lining, killing the cells.

-When the procedure is done, the doctor takes out the balloon and the endoscope.
+When the procedure is done, the provider takes out the balloon and the endoscope.

 After RFA, you might be given medicines for pain and reduce acid and coat the treated area while it heals.
 Your provider might talk with you about doing endoscopies every few months to watch the treated area.
 If needed, RFA can be repeated to be sure that all the changed cells are gone.

 Risks and side effects aren't common, but can include: